Airbag: Other uses

 In the mid-1970s, the UK Transport Research Laboratory tested several types of motorcycle airbags.
 In 2006 Honda introduced the first production motorcycle airbag safety system on its Gold Wing motorcycle.
 Honda claims that sensors in the front forks can detect a severe frontal collision and decide when to deploy the airbag, absorbing some of the forward energy of the rider and reducing the velocity at which the rider may be thrown from the motorcycle.

 More commonly, air bag vests – either integrated into the motorcyclist's jacket or worn over it – have started to become used by regular riders on the street.
 MotoGP has made it compulsory since 2018 for riders to wear suits with integrated airbags.

-Similarly, companies such as Helite and Hit-Air have commercialised equestrian airbags, which attach to the saddle and are worn by the rider.
+Similarly, companies such as Helite and Hit-Air have commercialized equestrian airbags, which attach to the saddle and are worn by the rider.
 Other sports, particularly skiing and snowboarding, have started introducing airbag safety mechanisms.